dominik-/t-race/README.md

 * **Trace completion time**: time between the first and last spans of a trace being completed
 * **Trace visibility delay**: time until read-access of a completed trace is possible (i.e., until it has been written to the database)

-The latter was supported by adding instrumentation...TODO?
+The latter was supported by adding timestamps to they writer-implementation of Jaeger's cassandra adapter, but is not an essential part of t-race.

+## Concepts
+t-race was created with the idea of *monitoring your monitors*.
+Software is being developed as microservices and deployed into sophisticated, layered virtual environments with a lot of *software infrastructure* (think, e.g., Kubernetes).
+Monitoring, tracing and logging - in summary observability or telemetry tooling - is an essential part of such software infrastructure.
+But, how well exactly are these tools suited for specific types of analyses?
+Because in a real-time production setting, it does not make sense to evaluate the quality of observability tooling (nested monitoring would be incredibly inefficient), I aimed to create a benchmark, which would enable offline reasoning about *choices in deployment and configuaration of observability tooling*.

+The general idea behind t-race is consequently to create a repeatable and generic benchmark for observability tools.
+As we want to go beyond testing the backend of observability tools (which probably would come down to test the maximum throughput for writing to a database), we need to emulate services generating observability data in a realistic setting.
+We do so by *emulating service architectures*, which mimic the complexity of actual, large scale deployments.

+TODO: the following parts are incomplete!

+### Service Model - Call Hierachy
+The basic unit of the architecture description used as input to a benchmark is a *service*.
+Services are abstractions of a unit of software that has some internal functionality and possibly does synchronous and asynchronous calls to other services.

+### Trace Generation Model

 ## Limitations / Roadmap

+DISCLAIMER: t-race will have some bugs and is not always perfectly intuitive to use, since it started as a single-person research endeavor (and also served as a learning experience of golang).

+### Roadmap

+An automated aggregation of all relevant, trace- and SUT-related data and configurations.

+More sophisticated analysis of results (some starting points in the [Jupyter Notebook](analysis.ipynb)) and formalization of benchmarking metrics.

-In the future, we plan to integrate different providers' interfaces, automating the deployment of workers.
+Down the road, I plan to integrate different providers' interfaces, automating the deployment of workers.
 There is a (very basic) `provider` interface conceptualizing this right now, but only the "static" provider is implemented, which means you need to supply worker IPs etc. through a JSON config file and all workers are assumed to see each other on a local network.

 ## Links
 CQL to CSV export: